KmNeetuSingh/Javascript-Interview-/Day-1/index.md

 1. In a relational database, relational means that data is stored in tables connected by common fields.
 For example, a company database may have a Customers table that contains customer details and an Orders table that contains order details.
-These two tables are related through a "CustomerID" field so you can tell which customer made which order.
+These two tables are related through a CustomerID field so you can tell which customer made which order.

 2. Keys uniquely identify records and establish relationships between tables.
 A **Primary Key** uniquely identifies each record in a table.
 A **Foreign Key** refers to the Primary Key of another table to establish a relationship.
 For instance, in an e-commerce database, the "Products" table has "ProductID" as a Primary Key; the "OrderDetails" table will have "ProductID" as a Foreign Key in order to connect orders with respective products.